aphex008/voron-dev-docs/pages/01.home/02.voron-2-2-supplement/02.klipper/docs.md

 SET_KINEMATIC_POSITION X=125 Y=125 Z=100
 ```

 !!!
-You may need to add the following into your config for set_kinematic_position to work
+You need to add the following into your config for set_kinematic_position to work
 !!!
 !!! ```
 !!! [force_move]